oneworld reveals top 10 destinations for Round the World travel in 2026

 News provided byoneworld Management Company, Inc

-- New members Fiji Airlines, Oman Air and future member Hawaiian Airlines add exciting options across the Pacific, Asia and Arabian Peninsula
+- New members Fiji Airways, Oman Air and future member Hawaiian Airlines add exciting options across the Pacific, Asia and Arabian Peninsula

 - Travellers in Japan most likely to take a Round the World adventure, followed by those in Australia, the U.K., the United States and Hong Kong